Speaker Diarization for Multi-Speaker Video with the OpusClip API

 • Overlap, music, and 4+ speakers all reduce accuracy meaningfully.

-• The OpusClip API will support both modes plus diarization-aware integration with captions, clips, and summaries.
+• The OpusClip API supports both modes plus diarization-aware integration with captions, clips, and summaries.

 Why diarization unlocks downstream value